patnaikt4/Trivia/DESIGN.md

 ## Ideation

+The idea was to create a Trivia based quiz application that could track user statistics, hopefully leading to increased training and improvement over time.
+Hence why I wanted to create an analytical dashboard for this project -  as a way to keep users motivated and see their progress.

+Below, I broke down sections of my code, explaining what each section is meant to accomplish.

 We begin by creating a database for Users (containing their id, username, password, and a relationship with Scores) and a database for Scores (containing the id, score, total, difficulty, and user_id).
-Then, we have defined the URL’s for the easy, medium, and hard questions.
+Then, we have defined the URL’s for the easy, medium, and hard questions originating from the API.

 Things Learned
 - Python Libraries and Frameworks (Flask, Flask-SQLAlchemy, Flask-Migrate)